StarRaid/Representitive-UK-Trainset/essay/the essay.md

 Most of this can also be applied to the Mark 4 coach, but since this coach has seen little use outside of the Class 91 rakes or without a DVT, I believe it is justified leaving it with its current behaviour, without splitting it into variants.

+Another choice could be to split the Mark 2 coach into its subclasses of A, C, and F, including brake variants and DBSO.

 ## 2.6 RUKTS Extension

 The extension GRF exists to fulfil a multitude of roles and limitations set by our original idea for the main GRF.
 However, due to an evolving identity and looser development restrictions, its role has dwindled over the years.
 I simply propose to announce its total depracation entirely.